Visual Attention Methods in Deep Learning: An In-Depth Survey: Attention in Vision

 \textbf{High-Order Attention}: To encode global information and contextual representations, \cite{ding2020high}, Ding~\etal proposed High-order Attention (HA) with adaptive receptive fields and dynamic weights.
 HA mainly constructs a feature map for each pixel, including the relationships to other pixels.
-HA is required to address the issue of fixed-shape receptive fields that cause false prediction in case of high-shape objects \ie, similar shape objects.
-Specifically, after calculating the attention maps for each pixel, graph transduction is used to form the final feature map.
-This feature representation is used to update each pixel position by using the weighted sum of contextual information.
+HA is required to address the issue of fixed-shape receptive fields that cause false prediction in the case of high-shape objects, \ie, similar shape objects.
+Specifically, graph transduction is used to form the final feature map after calculating the attention maps for each pixel.
+This feature representation updates each pixel position using the weighted sum of contextual information.
 High-order attention maps are calculated using Hadamard product \cite{horn1990hadamard, kim2016hadamard}.
-It is classified as channel attention because it is generate attention scores from channels as in SE \cite{se}.
+It is classified as channel attention because it generates attention scores from channels as in SE \cite{se}.

 \textbf{Harmonious attention}: proposes a joint attention module of soft pixel and hard regional attentions \cite{harmonious}.
-The main idea is to tackle the limitation of the previous attention modules in person Re-Identification by learning attention selection and feature representation jointly and hence solving the issue of misalignment calibration caused by constrained attention mechanisms \cite{harmony1, harmony2, harmony3, harmony4}.
-Specifically, harmonious attention learns two types of soft attention (spatial and channel) in one branch and hard attention in the other one.
+The main idea is to tackle the limitation of the previous attention modules in person Re-Identification by learning attention selection and feature representation jointly and solving the misalignment calibration caused by constrained attention mechanisms \cite{harmony1, harmony2, harmony3, harmony4}.
+Specifically, harmonious attention learns two types of soft attention (spatial and channel) in one branch and hard attention in the other.
 Moreover, it proposes cross-interaction attention harmonizing between these two attention types as shown in Figure~\ref{fig:channels}(i).